linode/apl-docs/docs/for-ops/how-to/manage-age.md

 2. Clone the values repo from Gitea:

 :::info
-In case your TLS certificate is not trusted, set GIT_SSL_NO_VERIFY to clone the git repository.
+In case your TLS certificate is not trusted, set GIT_SSL_NO_VERIFY to clone the git repository:
 ```bash
 export GIT_SSL_NO_VERIFY=true
 ```